|

 clean bill

-- (as used) No evidence found to indicate guilt.
+- (As used) No evidence found to indicate guilt.

 Reporter: "Did you give Burke a clean